xwmx/nb/README.md

 #### Tab Completion

-Bash and Zsh tab completion should be enabled when `nb` is installed using the methods above, assuming you have the appropriate system permissions or installed with `sudo`.
+Bash, Fish, and Zsh tab completion should be enabled when `nb` is installed using the methods above, assuming you have the appropriate system permissions or installed with `sudo`.
 If completion isn't working after installing `nb`, see the